Zygmunt Krasiński: Literary travels

 Much of Krasiński's time in Geneva was divided between attendance at university lectures, being tutored, and his social life.
 He soon became fluent in French.

 His Geneva stay helped shape his personality.
 Soon after arrival in Geneva, at the beginning of November 1829, Krasiński met Henry Reeve, a physician's son who was in Switzerland to study philosophy and literature.
 The talented young Englishman, who composed overwrought romantic poetry, greatly inspired young Krasiński.
 They became fast friends and exchanged letters discussing their love of classical and romantic literature.

 At the beginning of 1830, Krasiński developed romantic feelings for Henrietta Willan, the daughter of a wealthy English merchant and tradesman.
 This relationship inspired future works by Krasiński.
 On 11 August 1830 Krasiński met Adam Mickiewicz, a principal figure in Polish Romanticism, and Poland's greatest poet.
 Krasiński's wide-ranging conversations with Mickiewicz, who dazzled Krasiński with the breadth of his knowledge, were vital in inspiring Krasiński's to improve his literary techniques.
-From 14 August to 1 September 1830 they traveled together to the High Alps; Krasiński described this in his diary; being also a prolific written or letters, he also wrote of the trip in a letter to his father, dated 5 September 1830.
+From 14 August to 1 September 1830 they traveled together to the High Alps; Krasiński described this in his diary; being a prolific writer of letters, he wrote about this trip as well in a letter to his father, which was dated 5 September 1830.

 Around early November 1830 Krasiński left Geneva and traveled to Italy, visiting Milan, Florence, and Rome.
 In Rome, receiving news about the outbreak of the November Uprising in Poland, he broke off his trip and returned to Geneva.
 He had been finishing a historical novel, Agaj-Han, recounting the story of Tsaritsa and warlord Marina Mniszech, considered his most significant work of that period.
 On the advice of his father, who opposed rebellion against the Russian Empire (he had become a Russian general), he did not go to Poland to participate in the Uprising – to his later everlasting regret.
 In May 1832 he set out for Poland, on the way again visiting Italy (Milan, Verona, Vicenza, Padua, Venice), then Innsbruck and Vienna, finally by mid-August 1832 arriving in Warsaw.
 During that trip, in Venice, he consulted with ophthalmologist Friedrich Jäger regarding his surfacing eye disease, which would continue over the years to come, becoming one of the reasons for his growing introspection.